paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (5) provide a new basis of liability for any State, local, territorial, or tribal law enforcement officers who participate in the protection of a mass gathering identified by the Secretary or Attorney General under subsection (k)(3)(C)(iii)(II), act within the scope of their authority, and do not exercise the authority granted to the Secretary and Attorney General by this section.

-**(i) Termination** The authority to carry out this section with respect to a covered facility or asset specified in subsection (k)(3) shall terminate on October 1, 2024.
+**(i) Termination** The authority to carry out this section with respect to a covered facility or asset specified in subsection (k)(3) shall terminate on March 14, 2025.

 **(j) Scope of authority** Nothing in this section shall be construed to provide the Secretary or the Attorney General with additional authorities beyond those described in subsections (a) and (k)(3)(C)(iii).